vmware-archive/watch-proxy/README.md

         $ kubectl apply -f examples/echo.yaml

-2. Configure one of the `remoteEndpoints` in `examples/quartermaster-config.yaml` to use `url: http://echo/quartermaster`.
+2. Configure one of the `remoteEndpoints` in `examples/watch-proxy-config.yaml` to use `url: http://echo/watch-proxy`.
 3. View the echo logs:

-        $ kubectl logs -n heptio-qm echo
+        $ kubectl logs -n tanzu-watch-proxy echo

 ## Configuration